 My husband was the first to speak.
-"What's wrong, Mr. Brant?"
+"What's wrong, Brant?"

 Malcolm hesitated, unsure of how to express the issue.

 "Speak up, man!"
 Henry said with a hint of panic in his voice.
 Like me, his imagination was taking him to dark places.
-If Malcolm didn't speak up soon, I would believe the world was about to end.
+If Malcolm didn't speak up soon, I would believe the apocalypse was nigh.

 "A telegram arrived this morning just after dawn, sir," Malcolm muttered quietly.
 The contents of the telegram must have been grave indeed because he was clearly shaken.
 "The operator brought it out to the house himself."

 I held my breath waiting for the bomb to drop.
 The telegraph operator did not bring telegrams out personally at this time of day unless they contained bad news.
 "What does it say?"